Skip to main content

 LIGHTING OF THE ILLUMINATED TEEPEES – Yellowstone North Entrance

-Pretty Shield Foundation and Rocky Mountain Tribal Leaders Council presents, Coloring the World of Cultures, the nightly lighting of the illuminated teepees.
+Pretty Shield Foundation and Rocky Mountain Tribal Leaders Council presents, Legacy of Light, the nightly lighting of the illuminated teepees.

 Chris-LaTray-Portrait-Yellowstone-Forever-Instructor